How to test 2.5.7 Dragging Movements

 The third in our series of articles on how to test the new Success Criteria (SC) in WCAG 2.2.

 Detailed conformance and testing information can also be found in KnowledgeBase, a digital accessibility repository available through TPGi’s ARC Platform.
-KnowledgeBase is maintained and consistently updated by our experts, and can be accessed by anyone with an ARC Essentials or Enterprise tier subscription.
+KnowledgeBase is maintained and consistently updated by our experts, and can be accessed by anyone with an ARC Platform subscription.
 Contact us to learn more about KnowledgeBase or the ARC Platform.

 Success Criterion 2.5.7 Dragging Movements is concerned with interfaces that use pointer dragging movements, such as drag and drop or custom sliders, and requires that they can also be operated by a single pointer without dragging movements.